 Story 2: Blissfully unaware

-I was once contacted by a father about his daughter’s marriage.
-He insisted that the parents meet before the boy and girl meet because he wanted to ensure that there was a compatibility of status with the in-laws.
-He also spent the next 20 minutes grilling me on the guy’s professional capabilities and then concluded that this proposal wasn’t good enough.
+I was contacted by a bride’s father who had expressed an interest in my client.
+This father insisted that both parents meet before the boy and the girl meet.
+He wanted to ensure that there was a compatibility of status with the in-laws.
+He also spent the next 20 minutes grilling me on my client’s career and then concluded that this proposal wasn’t good enough.

-I am pretty sure the girl has no idea what her father is upto behind her back.
+I am pretty sure that the bride had no idea what her father was up to behind her back.
 Through other sources, I later found out that the daughter dated a guy who is no different from this guy.
-If only it was the daughter who’d met this guy, and not her father, may be he would’ve had a chance.
+If only it was the daughter who’d met this guy, and not her father, may be my client would’ve had a shot.

 I’ve had the exact same story with a mother as well.
 And I’ve noticed this happens very often in affluent and so called “liberal” families.

 After an initial assessment call, my client and I had jointly agreed that my client would start dating without involving his parents as it was an important life experience.
 Despite having liberal parents, he’d missed out on growing up independently.